iBaa/PlexConnect/update/OSX/readme.txt

 step 3

--- To update on osx simply type this into terminal:
+-- To update on osx simply run one of these apps:

-sudo su
-update.bash

-## OR

 -- download this app (only for OpenConnect) http://stashbox.org/1367561/OpenConnect.zip